-Additionally, proof of copying is required before you can be convicted of criminal copyright infringement.
+Additionally, proof of copying is required before someone can be convicted of criminal copyright infringement.
 Proof of copying is usually shown through circumstantial evidence establishing that:

-- you had access to the work at issue and
+- the defendant had access to the work at issue, and;

-- probative similarities exist between the work at issue and the work you made.
+- probative similarities exist between the work at issue and the work the defendant made.

 Penalties for Criminal Copyright Infringement

-According to 17 USC § 506, if you willfully infringe a copyright by any of the following ways, you can go to jail for up to 5 years for a first offense and up to 10 years for a second offense:
+According to 17 USC § 506, someone who willfully infringes a copyright by any of the following ways can go to jail for up to 5 years for a first offense and up to 10 years for a second offense:

 - Infringing for the purpose of obtaining commercial advantage or private financial gain

-- Infringing through the reproduction or distribution (during any 180-day period) of 1 or more copies of 1 or more copyrighted works that have a total retail value of more than $1,000
+- Infringing through the reproduction or distribution (during any 180-day period) of one or more copies of one or more copyrighted works that have a total retail value of more than $1,000

-- Infringing through the distribution of a work being prepared for commercial distribution by making it available on a computer network that is accessible to members of the public (so long as you knew or should have known that the work was intended for commercial distribution)
+- Infringing through the distribution of a work being prepared for commercial distribution by making it available on a computer network that is accessible to members of the public (so long as the defendant knew or should have known that the work was intended for commercial distribution)

 Remember, contrary to popular belief, criminal copyright infringement is a big deal that carries significant penalties.
-Make sure to contact an experienced criminal defense attorney if you are ever charged with it.
+Anyone charged with criminal copyright infringement should contact an experienced criminal defense attorney.

 Who Should You Contact?

-If you or a loved one has been charged with criminal copyright infringement, contact Adam H. Rosenblum of The Rosenblum Law Firm today.
-His team of skilled criminal defense attorneys will do what they can to protect your legal rights and fight to keep you out of prison.
-E-mail or call 888-815-364
+If you or a loved one has been charged with criminal copyright infringement, contact the lawyers of the Rosenblum Law Firm today.
+Our team of skilled criminal defense attorneys will do what they can to protect your legal rights and fight to keep you out of prison.
+E-mail or call 888-815-364 for a free consultation.

-Below is the results of a copyright infringement case we got dismissed for one of our clients who was charged with downloading copyrighted material from bit torrent.
+Below are the results of a copyright infringement case we got dismissed for one of our clients who was charged with downloading copyrighted material from BitTorrent.